-Investors Beware: Catalan Independence Could Negatively Impact Economy
+Investors Beware: Catalan Independence Could Upset Spain's Economy

 Catalonia is moving toward independence from Spain.
 The result could mean trouble for the Spanish economy and investors need to be aware.

 It’s gotten so bad that many cities have found themselves paying more for retiree benefits than they do for public services such as fire and police.

 These Economic Gurus Are Hopping Mad Over Obama’s Victory

 Marc Faber, Peter Schiff and Charles Biderman slam Obama, while Nouriel Roubini lauds "a major defeat of Tea Party freaks."

 It’s the ‘Warped’ Financial System, Stupid: Hussman